RamanNet: A generalized neural network architecture for Raman Spectrum Analysis: Introduction

 Conventionally Raman spectra are analyzed in terms of wavenumber $\Tilde{v}$ $(cm^{-1})$.
 The standard practice is to present them with the wavenumber shift linearly increasing along the horizontal axis.
 On the contrary, the vertical axis ordinate is proportional to intensity \cite{jones2019raman}.
-Therefore, this setting is not apparently too different from traditional spectograms.
-However, the issue in treating Raman Spectra as typical spectrograms is that for Raman spectrum we don't have time along the horizontal axis, thus we cannot apply models that are capable of spectrum analysis, e.g., CNN.
-On the contrary, although the traditional machine learning methods are more capable, they suffer from curse of dimensionality as Raman spectra data is usually long.
-Principal Component Analysis (PCA) has been widely used for feature reduction, as 34 out of recent 52 papers used that \cite{lussier2020deep}, still it may not always be able to compress Raman spectra as PCA is more suitable for tabular data source, where the features are ideally correlated, but in Raman spectra the intensities at nearby Raman shifts are expected to demonstrate correlation.
+Therefore, this setting does not appear too different from traditional spectograms.
+However, the issue in treating Raman spectra as typical spectrograms is that for Raman spectrum, we do not have time along the horizontal axis.
+Therefore, it is not logically sound to apply models that are used for spectrum analysis, e.g., convolutional neural networks (CNN), as they discard the (time-domain) locality of the spectrum, which is crucial for Raman spectra.
+On the contrary, although the traditional machine learning methods are more suitable to deal with Raman spectra, they suffer from the curse of dimensionality as Raman spectra data is usually long.
+Principal Component Analysis (PCA) has been widely used for feature reduction, as 34 out of recent 52 papers used that \cite{lussier2020deep}.
+Still it may not always be able to compress Raman spectra properly, as PCA is more suitable for tabular data source, where the features are ideally uncorrelated, but in Raman spectra the intensities at nearby Raman shifts are expected to demonstrate some sort of correlation.